How to Make a Website Like Airbnb

 - Analyze your competitors (Airbnb, Vrbo, and others) to see what they are doing well and where they could improve.

-Doing this analysis will help you identify gaps in the market and opportunities to develop your unique value proposition to differentiate your platform from existing players.
+Doing this analysis will help you identify gaps in the market and opportunities before building an Airbnb-like website to develop your unique value proposition and differentiate your platform from existing players.

 3. Defining unique value propositions